3.3 Sponsoring bodies and model rules

 - Wessex Community Assets

-These sponsoring bodies offer a full registration service, which includes offering advice on amendments to their model rules, and will submit applications to the FCA on behalf of their clients.
-Details of their charges are outlined later in this section.
+These sponsoring bodies offer a full registration service, which includes offering advice on amendments to their model rules and will submit applications to the FCA on behalf of their clients.

 The alternative to using model rules is to employ the services of a legal professional with knowledge and experience of formulating co-operative and community benefit society rules, or to write rules without professional support.
 The FCA does not require applications to be made by a professional person, although, as noted above, it does charge more for examining applications that are not based on model rules, and these fees are non-refundable, even if the application is rejected.